Vanilla custard gelato recipe

-A classic creamy gelato recipe with a rich body and smooth mouthfeel, enriched from the flavour of vanilla bean.
+A classic custard gelato recipe with a creamy body and smooth mouthfeel, enriched from the flavour of Tahiti vanilla bean.

 - Place the tube on the scale and weight the milk; reset and add the cream;

 - weight the sugar in the bowl and add the three egg yolk (the weight of yolks should be around 60 gr, but no worry if it isn’t);

 - stir sugar and yolks using the whisk, then add to milk and cream in the tube; use the spatula for a better result;

 - add vanilla seeds to your mixture (instructions at the bottom of the article);

 - mix with the immersion blender till all the sugar is completely dissolved;

 - pasteurize the mixture rising temperature up to 82 °C (180 °F); stir slowly the mixture using the whisk and check frequently the temperature with a kitchen thermometer; when the pasteurization temperature is reached take off from fire and low quickly the temperature placing the pot in a cold water or ice bath;